amarjanica/react-native-sqlite-expo-demo/README.md

 # React Native Expo Demo

-React Native Expo app showcasing SQLite integration, database migrations, and web support with AsyncStorage and IndexedDB.
+A React Native Expo app showcasing:
+- SQLite integration
+- Database migrations
+- Web support with SQL.js and IndexedDB
+- Integration tests
+- Database import and export
-Includes integration tests and a multi-platform demo (Android & web).
+- Multi-platform demo (Android & Web)

+This app is a companion to my blog and YouTube tutorials.
+Each chapter follows a lecture, and I update this README.md as I release new content.
+If you have [suggestions](https://github.com/amarjanica/react-native-sqlite-expo-demo/discussions), let me know.

 # Chapters
 ## 1. Database migrations and integration testing